ptasker/petetasker.com/content/blog/wordpress-to-gatsby/wordpress-to-gatsby.md

 All we need to know about the above query is that it gets all of our content from our markdown files, sorted by date and limited to 1000.

-The neat thing about GraphQL is that is returns data in the _same format_ as we request it.
+The neat thing about GraphQL is that it returns data in the _same format_ as we request it.
 So we can access data in the `postsResult` variable like we would any other JS object.

 So in our query we're asking for: